Aircloak/aircloak/cloak/docs/diffix.md

 ### Determine if safe math functions needed

 A conservative analysis is run to determine if a given math expression in the query might result in an exception.
 Examples would be determining if a column in a divisor could be zero, or determining whether a `pow()` function on a column could lead to overflow.
-The analysis makes the assumption that the column value from the datasource does not exceed the approximated min and max (see [Per column min and max values](#per-column-min-and-max-values)).
+The analysis makes the assumption that the column value from the database does not exceed the approximated min and max (see [Per column min and max values](#per-column-min-and-max-values)).
 [ghi3689](https://github.com/Aircloak/aircloak/issues/3689)

 If a math function might lead to an exception, then the function in the query is replaced with a safe version (see [Safe math functions](#safe-math-functions)).